pangeo-data/terraform-deploy/aws-examples/minimal-deployment-tutorial/README.md

 terraform apply --var-file=your-cluster.tfvars
 ```

+And type `yes` when prompted.

+Do not be alarmed by there being 49 resources that need creation.
+This is
+expected, since a lot of the networking is replicated over 3 subnets.
+The
+infrastructure creation process can take 15+ minutes, mostly because of
+the EKS cluster.
+The infrastructure will cost a few dollars a day to keep
+it up, so keep that in mind.

 ### Next Steps

 If you want to interact with the cluster after it is created, you will